LearnedLeague: MiniLeagues and One-Day Specials

 Between regular seasons, a number of optional multiday and single-day competitions are held, each with a specific theme.
 Competitions have been on topics as varied as Boston, The Middle Ages, Steely Dan, and Wikipedia.
 In single-day competitions (individually known as a "One-Day Special"), all competitors answer 12 questions.
 All correct answers are worth 15 points, but five player-designated "money questions" award additional points equal to the percentage of all players who got the question wrong.
 So, for example, if a player correctly answers a money question that 30% of all other players get right, they earn 70 points on top of the base 15, for a total of 85.
 Some One-Day Specials follow a constraint where each question is accompanied by an image or audio, known as Just Images or Just Audio one-days, respectively.
 Other One-Day Specials have a hidden connection that is not announced beforehand, known as a Mystery Theme.

 Multiday competitions, called "MiniLeagues", are run in a similar manner to regular LearnedLeague seasons, but in lieu of rundles, players are assigned to ad hoc groups of 12.
 After 11 rounds of regular play are completed, the top three finishers (formerly, top two finishers) in each group compete in a championship structured identically to the single-day competitions (non-finalists can play as well, but their scores are not recorded on the final list).

 LearnedLeague Championship

 The LearnedLeague Championship is an annual competition between the top competitors of each league.
-To qualify, a player must be ranked in the top three in an A Rundle in any of the preceding four seasons.
+Past champions and the top 50 of the previous year are automatically invited; otherwise, in each of the four seasons within a year, the highest-finishing player in an A Rundle not already qualified gets a spot.
 The format is similar to the one-day format, with 12-question sets of which five must be moneyed.
 There are four such sets, and after the first two only those who score in the top half continue to the last two.
 The winner is the person who scores the most total points, and earns a scarf.

 Unlike regular LearnedLeague gameplay, the championship sets are proctored on a web communication platform such as Google Meet, and have a shorter timeframe to answer and money the questions.